 I finally set off to start my walk from Sam Cancilla Park today.
-I forgot about the silent beauty of the mornings by Kempenfelt Bay, especially the sounds and smells of an Ontario lake or bay.
-The weather was ideal, but it was already getting warm by 7 am.
-As I unloaded my cart, and hugged my mom — leave me alone, ok, I was off.
-My dad had work and a Dr’s appointment, so get off his case about that too!
-We already said our goodbyes and good luck.
-I would like to keep these posts short if possible, especially after trying days, but concise writing is my weakness.
+I forgot about the silent beauty of Kempenfelt Bay in the morning; the sounds and smells of an Ontario lake or bay is difficult to put into words.
+I unloaded my cart from the back of the truck, took a few pictures, hugged my mom, then off I went.
+My dad had work and a Dr’s appointment, so he wasn’t able to see me off; we both said our goodbyes and good luck the night before.
+I would like to try and keep these posts short if possible, especially after trying days; however, concise writing is my weakness.

-Today’s post is gonna be easy, since all I did was walk 30.2 km in 32 degrees celsius temperatures, which I think is a great opening day; however, I must slow down — my pace was anywhere between 8.6 to 5.6 km/h as reported by my inReach.
-The cart did all the hard work really, but this is way to fast for a first day.
-I am very thankful for no sweaty backs and/or sore knees!
+The spring weather was perfect: pleasant in the early morning hours and an almost uncomfortable humidity after the noon hour.
+The post will be easy today: I walked 30.2 km in 32 degrees celsius temperatures, which I think is a great opening day; however, I must slow down — my pace was anywhere between 8.6 to 5.6 km/h as reported by my inReach.
+The cart did all the hard work, but this is way to fast for my first day.
+I am thankful for no sweaty backs or sore knees!

 The novelty of this first day was great and I will keep this memory with me forever.
 I will soak up the ease of these first days, since hard days are on the horizon.
 Overall, the organization of gear in the cart is shameful, but I have the summer to figure it out.
 Tonight, I lay in my tent adjacent to the TCT trail and a farmers field just south of Elmvale, ON, listening to the dark silence and swarming black flies and mosquitoes around my head.
 I was given a break today: the swarms of black flies have given me a one day of reprieve to enjoy the sights and sounds before they begin their assault on me.